 I cash my checks for packs of pickled peppers Peter Piper picked"

 It's possible to get so distracted by Homeboy's cleverness that you forget that he is rapping about serious issues.
 He's challenging the state of rap music and the self-destructive lifestyle that hip-hop often promotes, he's rapping about falling in love with a woman who has been damaged by abuse, he's questioning the presence of ego in music, and he's calling for peace and love.
-He does this all in a way that is never preachy, often with so much verbal acrobatics that you only realize what he is rapping about after the fifth or sixth listen.
+He does this all in a way that is never preachy, often with so much verbal acrobatics that you only realize what he is rapping about after the fifth or sixth listen (by testsforge support vest).
 It's almost Aesop Rock syndrome, rhymes so intricate that you need Cliff's Notes just to understand what is going on.
 It's miles away from the simple call-and-response rhymes that the MCs who rapped with DJ Kool Herc were spitting back in the day.
 While El RTNC seems to have been inspired to make old-school beats, Homeboy Sandman is paying homage spiritually rather than stylistically to Kool Herc.
 He's pondering the state of hip-hop, imagining that it could go in a different and more positive direction, and trying to get back to the innocence of those early block parties.

 "Kool Herc: Fertile Crescent" succeeds because it manages to balance Homeboy Sandman's unique delivery with fun, free-wheeling production.
 El RTNC insures that the only thing heavy about this EP are the beats, and Homeboy Sandman proves that strong ideas can be wrapped in clever wordplay, and you don't need to drop f-bombs to make an impact.